NVIDIA/NeMo-Guardrails/docs/user_guides/server-guide.md

 ### Threads

 The Guardrails Server has basic support for storing the conversation threads.
-This is useful when you can only send the latest user message for a conversation rather than the entire history (e.g., from a third-party integration hook).
+This is useful when you can only send the latest user message(s) for a conversation rather than the entire history (e.g., from a third-party integration hook).

 #### Configuration

 To use server-side threads, you have to register a datastore.
-To do this, you must create a `config.py` file in the root of the configurations folder (i.e., the folder containing all the configurations the server must load).
+To do this, you must create a `config.py` file in the root of the configurations folder (i.e., the folder containing all the guardrails configurations the server must load).
 Inside `config.py` use the `register_datastore` function to register the datastore you want to use.

 Out-of-the-box, NeMo Guardrails has support for `MemoryStore` (useful for quick testing) and `RedisStore`.
 If you want to use a different backend, you can implement the [`DataStore`](../../nemoguardrails/server/datastore/datastore.py) interface and register a different instance in `config.py`.